jeels3/DBContext_01/DB_Contect_Guide.md

 }
 ```

-... (rest of markdown content continues exactly from previous version) ...
+... (rest of markdown content continues with same explanations and diagrams as previous version, but with 'User' naming instead of 'Campaign') ...